 - the right to regulate any automated decision-making and profiling of personal data.
 You have a right not to be subject to automated decision making in way that adversely affects you.

 Where you have provided consent to our use of your data, you also have the unrestricted right to withdraw that consent at any time.
 Withdrawing your consent means that we will stop processing the data that you had previously given us consent to use.
 There will be no consequences for withdrawing your consent.
 However, in some cases we may continue to use the data where so permitted by having a legitimate reason for doing so.

-If you wish to exercise any of the rights explained above, please contact our Data Manager email@example.com
+If you wish to exercise any of the rights explained above, please contact our Data Protection Officer email@example.com

 How to complain

 We strive to meet the highest standards when collecting and using personal information.
 Complaints are taken very seriously, and data subjects are encouraged to bring any issues to our attention.